-In Sweden, a list of online services based on social and digital inclusion (which is reflective of Annex V of EECC) was used to estimate the bandwidth needed for adequate broadband internet access service.
-A model was developed and used to estimate the connectivity levels (in Mbps) and investment needed.
-Other factors taken into consideration were (i) the expected availability of broadband, absent public intervention (ii) the potential demand for a broadband US in terms of both, data transmission rates, and the number of people reliant on the USO (iii) the benefits of public intervention and the effect on competition (iv) the estimated cost of implementing a broadband USO (v) the results of a geographic survey and the potential market distortion (vi) consideration of a list of online services which are required to be accessible in order to guarantee social and digital inclusion.
-The definition of adequate broadband IAS was implemented in 2018, before the implementation of the EECC.
+In Sweden, a model was developed and used to estimate the connectivity levels (in Mbps) and investment needed.
+Factors taken into consideration were (i) the expected availability of broadband absent public intervention (ii) the potential demand for a broadband US in terms of both data transmission rates and the number of people reliant on the USO (iii) the benefits of public intervention and the effect on competition (iv) the estimated cost of implementing a broadband USO (v) the results of a geographic survey and the potential market distortion (vi) consideration of a list of online services which are required to be accessible in order to guarantee social and digital inclusion (which is reflective of Annex V of EECC).
+The current definition of adequate broadband IAS was implemented in 2018, before the implementation of the EECC.